-- As result, it’ll return the converted dataset.
+- As a result, it’ll return the converted dataset.

 - Look at the following dataset which is our desired one.

-5. Embed VBA Code in Excel to Import CSV with Delimiter
+5. Embedding VBA Code in Excel to Import CSV with Delimiter

 If you don’t want to go through the hassle of opening it as we have demonstrated in the earlier methods, you can embed VBA code.
 So, follow the steps.

 - Firstly, go to Developer > Visual Basic.

 - As a result, the Module window will pop out.

 - Copy the below code and paste it there.

 Sub open_csv() Dim st As Worksheet, file_mrf As String Set st = ActiveWorkbook.Sheets("Sheet1") file_mrf = Application.GetOpenFilename("Text Files (*.csv),*.csv", _ , "Provide Text or CSV File:") With st.QueryTables.Add(Connection:="TEXT;" & file_mrf, Destination:=st.Range("B2")) .TextFileParseType = xlDelimited .TextFileCommaDelimiter = True .Refresh End With End Sub